mricharz/josie-core/README.md

 ```
 this will load synchronously: /foo/bar/Foobar.js

-You also can load external Scripts using _jQuery.require_
+You also can load external Scripts using _jQuery.require_:
 ```javascript
 jQuery.require('http://code.jquery.com/mobile/1.3.1/jquery.mobile-1.3.1.min.js');
 ```

-But this will only be loaded once!
-If this is already loaded, _jQuery.require_ will skip without an error.
+*A script will only be loaded once!
+If this is already loaded, _jQuery.require_ will skip without an error.*

 Logging:
 --------